 The French River – a Canadian Heritage River

-While cottagers and tourists flock to these popular destinations, a growing number are now seeking out Northern Ontario’s French River.
-The first to be designated a Canadian Heritage River, this historic, 105 km-long waterway offers an experience that is as Canadian as butter tarts or, for that matter, (maple) sugar pie since the river travels through Franco-Ontario where French is the preferred language of most residents.
+The French River is the first to be designated a Canadian Heritage River, this historic, 105 km-long waterway offers an experience that is as Canadian as butter tarts or, for that matter, (maple) sugar pie since the river travels through Franco-Ontario where French is the preferred language of most residents.

 The Lodge at Pine Cove